 However, when it is time to wash your woollens, always check your wool pants’ care claim on the sew-in label.

-Clothes carrying the Woolmark Machine Washable label can be safely machine washed in a washing machine multiple times, without shrinkage taking place.
-Ideally garments carrying such labels should be washed on the wool setting (usually gentle action at 40°C).
+- Wool pants with a Woolmark Machine Washable label can be washed on the wool setting (usually gentle action at 40°C).
 If your washing machine does not have a wool cycle, then it is recommended to use the cold water wash or wash cycle for delicates.
-It is recommended that garments are flat dried after washing.

 Remember, if in doubt, hand wash is the best option.
 It is also recommended to used a Woolmark-approved detergent where possible.